transport logistic Southeast Asia bringing the global industry together at the number one logistics hotspot | IT Business Net

 transport logistic Southeast Asia bringing the global industry together at the number one logistics hotspot

-SINGAPORE, May 9, 2023 – (ACN Newswire) – Messe München is hosting the first multimodal logistics trade fair in Singapore, the transport logistic and air cargo Southeast Asia.
+Singapore, May 16, 2023 – (ACN Newswire) – Messe München is hosting the first multimodal logistics trade fair in Singapore, the transport logistic and air cargo Southeast Asia.
 Running from November 1 to 3, 2023, the event will be the most influential meeting place for logistics, mobility, IT, and supply chain management in Southeast Asia.
 Singapore, which took the top spot among the 179 countries in the World Bank’s Logistics Performance Index (LPI), is leading the way, but the ASEAN countries as a whole are also gaining importance as strategic logistics hubs both now and in the future.
+This places transport logistic in a hotspot of the industry.

 The LPI ranking gave Singapore the best scores in the quality of logistics services, competence and infrastructure categories.
 With its favorable geographical and geopolitical location on the Strait of Malacca, the city-state is home to one of the world’s most important transshipment hubs with its port.
 Handling a good 37 million TEU, Shanghai was the only port that was more successful last year.
 The Tuas Port, which was opened last year, is currently creating 65 million TEU of additional capacity.
 The Asia-Pacific region is one of the most important markets for air freight, as well.
 Overall, ASEAN countries are catching up with China, the largest consumer market and production location.
 These countries are also considered reliable partners from a strategic geopolitical perspective.